 I used to be a “packet seasoning” junkie.
 It just seemed so easy.
-But really, how difficult is it to measure out a few spices?
-It takes five minutes, max.
+But really, if you have a decently stocked spice cabinet, making your own homemade taco seasoning takes five minutes, max.
 So, I’ve experimented with different combinations of spices for taco seasoning over the past year, and I think today I found the winner!
 One batch of this is roughly equal to one of those packets that you can get at the grocery store and it’s 10 times more flavorful.
 You can even mix up big batches of it and store it pre-mixed in an air-tight container.

 I use a flat cost estimate for herbs and spices because they’re just too hard to measure/weigh, so this cost is purely an estimate.
-I generally estimate five cents for every teaspoon of an herb or spice, unless it’s a particularly expensive herb.
+I generally estimate ten cents for every teaspoon of an herb or spice, unless it’s a particularly expensive item.
 For salt I generally estimate half that.
-So, take the cost of this recipe with a grain of salt (har har har).
+So, take the cost of this recipe with a grain of salt (pun intended).

 Homemade Taco Seasoning

-This homemade taco seasoning is quick, easy, inexpensive, and full of flavor, and can be made with just a few basic spice cabinet staples.
+This homemade taco seasoning is quick, easy, inexpensive, full of flavor, and can be made with just a few basic spice cabinet staples.

 - 1/4 tsp cayenne pepper $0.02